 Two preliminary observations will simplify the search for optimal equilibria.
 First, for any equilibrium, there exists an equilibrium with the same joint distribution of bids where, on path, the bidders always follow their recommendations and the penalty is never imposed.
 This follows by a revelation principle-like argument.
-Second, any level of cartel profit that is attainable in any equilibrium can be attained in a symmetric equilibrium, where the cdf of recommended bids $F(\mathbf{p})$ satisfies $F(p_1, \ldots, p_n) = F(p{\phi(1)}, \ldots, p{\phi(n)})$ for every permutation φ on $\{1, \ldots, n\}$.
-This follows because, given any asymmetric equilibrium where bidders follow their recommendations (and similarly permuting the bidders' identities in the mediator's punishment strategy) is symmetric (by construction), is an equilibrium (as each bidder's incentive constraint is an average of those in the original equilibrium), and has the same expected winning bid as in the original equilibrium.
-Given these observations, we henceforth restrict attention to symmetric equilibria where, on path, bidders follow their recommendations the sum original equilibrium canonical.
+Second, any level of cartel profit that is attainable in any equilibrium can be attained in a symmetric equilibrium, where the cdf of recommended bids $F(\mathbf{p})$ satisfies $F(p_1, \ldots, p_n) = F(p{\phi(1)}, \ldots, p{\phi(n)})$ for every permutation $\phi$ on $\{1, \ldots, n\}$ .
+This follows because, given any asymmetric equilibrium where bidders follow their recommendations, the strategy profile that results from randomly permuting the bidders' recommendations (and similarly permuting the bidders' identities in the mediator's punishment strategy) is symmetric (by construction), is an equilibrium (as each bidder's incentive constraint is an average of those in the original equilibrium), and has the same expected winning bid as in the original equilibrium.
+Given these observations, we henceforth restrict attention to symmetric equilibria where, on path, bidders follow their recommendations and the penalty is never imposed.
+We call such an equilibrium canonical.

-13Casual evidence suggests that reserve prices in public procurement auctions are not always chosen optimally to minimize bidders' rents.
+&lt;sup>13Casual evidence suggests that reserve prices in public procurement auctions are not always chosen optimally to minimize bidders' rents.
 For instance, in Japanese public procurement, reserve prices are typically determined based on the engineer's cost estimate (Hatsumi and Ishii, 2022), and, in some municipalities, are rarely binding (Chassang and Ortner, 2019).
 Similarly, procurement auctions run by Michigan's Department of Transportation (MDOT) do not have a formal reserve price, but MDOT has the right to reject all bids if the lowest one is higher than 110% of the engineer's cost estimate (Somaini, 2020).